mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 ------------

 Some data never stops.
 It arrives continuously in a constant, never-ending stream.
+This happens in financial time series, web server logs, scientific instruments, IoT telemetry, and more.
 Algorithms to handle this data are slightly different from what you find in libraries like NumPy and Pandas, which assume that they know all of the data up-front.
-It's still possible to use these libraries, but you need to be clever and keep enough intermediate data around to compute marginal updates when new data comes in.
+It's still possible to use NumPy and Pandas, but you need to combine them with some cleverness and keep enough intermediate data around to compute marginal updates when new data comes in.

 Example: Streaming Mean
 -----------------------

-For example, lets say that we have a continuous stream of CSV files coming at us and we want to print out the mean over time.
+For example, imagine that we have a continuous stream of CSV files arriving and we want to print out the mean of our data over time.
 Whenever a new CSV file arrives we need to recompute the mean of the entire dataset.
-If we're clever we keep around enough state so that we can compute this mean without looking back over the rest of our data.
+If we're clever we keep around enough state so that we can compute this mean without looking back over the rest of our historical data.
 We can accomplish this by keeping running totals and running counts as follows:

 ```python
 total = 0